Computing the density of tautologies in propositional logic by solving system of quadratic equations of generating functions: Asymptotic Behavior

 and if we write this equation in terms of $y$, we will get

 Then, the method of undetermined coefficients gives

 Now, by \thmr{linearEquation} again, we have

-This is a lower bound of the asymptotic density of weak tautologies from simple tautologies of the first kind, so is of tautologies.
-Finally, we are going to consider both the first and second kind of simple tautologies.
-From \propr{typeValue} and \propr{wffnorm}, since all simple tautologies of the second kind have $\neg$ symbol in it, we expect that this does not change the $\frac{1}{\sqrt{m}}$ order term of $T^*(s_0)$, but it will give an improvement on $\frac{1}{m}$ order term.
-Hence, it will not change the $\frac{1}{m}$ order term of ratio, but it will give an improvement on $\frac{1}{m\sqrt{m}}$ order term of it.
+This is a the asymptotic density of weak tautologies from simple tautologies, so is a lower bound of the density of tautologies.
+Also, we may define second kind of simple tautologies as tautologies of $\psi_1,\cdots,\psi_{k+1}\mapsto\psi_{k+2}$ form where \begin{itemize} \item $\psi_{k+2}$ is not $\eta_1\to\eta_2$ form, \item there exists distinct $i,j\leq k+1$ such that $\psi_i=p$ and $\psi_j=\neg p$. \end{itemize} Even we introduce this new class of tautologies, from \propr{typeValue} and \propr{wffnorm}, since all simple tautologies of the second kind have $\neg$ symbol in it, we expect that this does not change the $\frac{1}{\sqrt{m}}$ order term of $T^*(\rho_0)$, but it will give an improvement on the $\frac{1}{m}$ order term.
+Hence, it will not change the $\frac{1}{m}$ order term of ratio, but it will give an improvement on the $\frac{1}{m\sqrt{m}}$ order term of it.
+Let $\mathcal{S}_2$ be the set of second kind simple tautologies.